erdalky/Portfolio/ReadMe.md

 # Portfolio Website

 A retro pixel-game personal website.
-The homepage is a tiny walkable 2D world rendered on an HTML canvas — walk into the "ABOUT" sign or the "MAIL" box to enter that page.
+The homepage is a tiny walkable 2D world rendered on an HTML canvas — walk into the "ABOUT" sign or the "CONTACT" box to enter that page.

 ---